Montreal-Quakers/website/_pages/new_attender.md

 ### Asking vs. being asked
 If you've been with us for a while, hopefully someone has discussed many of these items with you.
 We know it's awkward to ask; we hope you'll be patient with us.
 If we haven't approached you, just a reminder that it may be because:
 * Because we're a volunteer organization, we may not be as pro-active as some places with paid staff
 * It is completely against our [values](/intro) to pressure people into serving on committees or membership.
-We are a low pressure religion — perhaps sometimes a bit too leery of anything that could seem like pressure.
+We are a low pressure religion — perhaps sometimes too leery of anything that could seem like pressure.
 For this reason, we as Quakers sometimes hesitate quite a bit before discussing certain things.
   * We want the Spirit of love, and not a sense of obligation, to guide decisions
   * Knowing that your interests helps us welcome you better